petrem/file-replicator/README.md

 Dependencies are:
 * Python 3 and some Python packages on the development machine.
 * Ability to run a shell (bash or bash-like) on the remote machine with connected `stdin`.
-* The tar utility (the full version, not the busybox version) on both machines.
+* The gnu tar utility (the full version, not the busybox version) on both machines.

 Note that nothing is installed remotely, there are no ports to open, and the remote user only needs the ability to create the files and directories at the specified location.